KEY CONSIDERATIONS TO GUIDE YOUR GIFTING STRATEGY

 Gifting from an Individual Retirement Account (IRA)

-If you’re age 70-1/2 years of age or older, qualified charitable contributions (QCDs) allow you to transfer up to $100,000 each year directly to charity from an IRA or inherited IRA.
-If you are age 72 or older, this distribution also counts toward your annual required minimum distribution (RMD) and allows for the amount to be excluded from taxable income.
+If you are 70½ years of age or older, qualified charitable contributions (QCDs) allow you to transfer up to $100,000 each year directly to charity from an IRA or inherited IRA.
+If you are age 73 or older, this distribution also counts toward your annual required minimum distribution (RMD) and allows for the amount to be excluded from taxable income.

-If you’re gifting assets that are intended to be held for the long term, gift high- cost basis assets vs. low-cost basis assets.
-By gifting the asset, you remove it from your taxable estate—but you also lose the opportunity for a step up in cost basis upon your death.
+If you are gifting assets that are intended to be held for the long term, consider gifting high- cost basis assets vs. low-cost basis assets.
+When gifting an asset, you remove it from your taxable estate — but you also lose the opportunity for a step up in cost basis upon death.
 If you hold an asset with a low-cost basis when you pass away, the asset receives a step up in cost basis and any capital gain prior to death has been eliminated.

-When planning your lifetime gifting strategy for the people and causes you love, it’s important to seek the advice of your tax, legal, and financial advisors.
-Contact Commerce Trust today—we’re here to answer all your questions regarding your options and help you make informed decisions that are in your best interest.
+When planning your lifetime gifting strategy for the people and causes you love, it is important to seek the advice of your tax, legal, and financial advisors.
+Contact Commerce Trust today — our team of financial professionals can answer questions regarding all your options and help you make informed decisions that are in your best interest.

 This material is not a recommendation of any particular investment or insurance strategy, is not based on any particular financial situation or need, and is not intended to replace the advice of a qualified tax advisor or investment professional.
 While Commerce may provide information or express opinions from time to time, such information or opinions are subject to change, are not offered as professional tax, insurance or legal advice, and may not be relied on as such.